= 枫林在线; ?>精华区>>学习交流>>大外科 |

 What defines Stage I breast cancer ?

-What drug can be administered in an attempt to relieve a colonic pseudo-obstruction ?
+What drug can be administered in an attempt to relieve a colonic pseudo-obstruct

 How do you treat a Type IV Gastric Ulcer ?